Asian Cucumber Salad

 To do this, place the cucumber slices in a colander, lightly salt and let sit for a minimum of 5 minutes, up to 30 minutes.
 Rinse, dry and start mixing with the other ingredients.

-This Korean side dish can be served alongside many different recipes.
+This Korean side dish can be served alongside Korean Chicken Wings and many other Asian recipes.
 This dish, along with Korean Garlic Bread, are our absolute favorites.

 Here are a few of our favorite recipes to serve it with: